mcmasterwhitewater/mcmasterwhitewater.github.com/trips.markdown

 ---

-The 2010 MW club tripping season has ended.
-The following info is being left up so you get a taste for what we offer.
-Check back later for information about our summer 2011 plans.
+New paddling season 2011 is upon us.
+Don't miss the opportunity to join us on the water.

+Download, fill, sign and return your [WAIVER](images/waiver_2011_all.pdf).

-## Elora Gorge: May XXth, $45.
+## Elora Gorge

-The Elora Gorge is a small section of the Grand River north of Guelph.
-It is very beginner friendly, no previous whitewater experience is necessary.
-This is a day trip departing from the McMaster Pool and ending with a BBQ near Mohawk College.
-Transportation is provided by volunteer drivers who will be compensated for their gas.
-The club will supply kayak, paddle, skirt, and helmet.
-The participant must supply a PFD (or BA) and suitable clothing (no cotton).
-The cost of this trip is expected to be $45.

-## Madawaska: June XXth-XXth $85

-The Madawaska trip is the  trip you will ever be on.
-The trip departs Friday June 18th and returns Sunday June 20th.
-We depart from Hamilton around 6:30pm with pickups along hwy 401 as necessary.
-We will arrive at Palmer Rapids (near south east corner of Algonquin) very late and pitch tents in the dark.
-The Saturday is spent on the river beside camp.
-Students will learn the basics of paddling in moving water   The second day is spent running the lower Madawaska.
-The cost of this trip is expected to be $85.
-The cost of the trip includes transportation, boat, paddle, skirt, helmet, and Saturday night supper.
-The participant must supply a PFD (or BA), camping gear, and suitable clothing.

-## Gull: July/August $80
-The Gull river is located in Minden 3.5 hours North-East of Hamilton.
-It is unique as it offers different challenges to different levels of paddler with something for everyone.
-This trip is open to all paddlers, no matter what their experience.
-We will be camping at the [Minden Whitewater Preserve](http://www.whitewaterontario.ca/index.php?option=com_content&view=article&id=51&Itemid=62) right on the shores of the river.
+Trip Date:  May 28th

+Cost:  $70

+Organizer: Brad

+Forms Due Date:  May 19th

+The trip will leave from McMaster around 8:30am.
+We will car pool to Elora and enjoy a trip down the river.
+Then we will return to Hamilton for a BBQ.
+The club will supply a boat, paddle, helmet, and skirt.
+The student will need to supply a PFD (life jacket), water shoes, and lunch to be eaten while paddling.

+## Lower Madawaska
+Date:  June 17-19

+Cost: $110

+Organizer: Leigh Ann

+Forms Due Date:  June 9th

+The Lower Madawska is a very beginner friendly river.
+It is an excellent place to learn.
+Friday night is spent driving and pitching tents in the dark.
+Satuday is spent on the river near the campground.
+Saturday night supper is supplied by the club.
+Sunday morning we pack up camp and move to another section of the river.
+Sunday night we drag our weary bodies back to Hamilton.
+The club will supply a boat, paddle, helmet, and skirt.
+The student will need to supply a PFD (life jacket), water shoes, breakfasts, and lunches.

+## The Gull River
+Date:  July 16-17

+Cost: $100

+Organizer: TBD

+Forms Due Date:  July 7th

+The Gull river allows us to customize the experience to the level of the individual student.
+Some students will stay at the washout and master the basics.
+Others will progress upstream for more adventurous paddling.
+We will depart from Hamilton on Saturday morning and return on Sunday evening.
+The club will supply a boat, paddle, helmet, and skirt.
+The student will need to supply a PFD (life jacket), water shoes, breakfasts, and lunches.

 If you have any questions email mcmasterwhitewater@gmail.com or post on the forum.